 4. Jimmy got his first drum set (a toy kit) already at the age of 5.
 His mother stated that they purchased the set for him to prevent damage to the furniture on which he was drumming around the house.

 5. From an early age he was a prodigy in drumming.
-He transcribed and taught himself to play particularly difficult metal tracks, including of "Pantera", "Metallica", and "Slayer", when eventually he played pieces of "Dream Theater" and "Rush", all on the amateur drum set he got as a child.
+He transcribed and taught himself to play particularly difficult metal tracks, including "Pantera", "Metallica", and "Slayer", when eventually he played tracks of "Dream Theater" and "Rush", all on the amateur drum set he got as a child.

 6. His parents took him to see a live performance of "Metallica" when he was 12 years old.

 7. He received his first serious drum set only at the age of 11, when by the age of 13 he was already able to play complex solo pieces he had written himself.
-See here:
+See in the video below:

 8. Already in high school he started playing in several bands, but the first serious band with whom he also recorded an album named "Origin Edition" in 1999, was "Suburban Legends".

-9. At the same year he also co-founded "Avenged Sevenfold", with M. Shadows who was his neighbor.
+9. In the same year he also co-founded "Avenged Sevenfold", with M. Shadows who was his neighbor.

-10. He released his first album with the band - "Sounding the Seventh Trumpet" from 2001, when he was only 19 years old.
+10. He released his first album with the band - "Sounding the Seventh Trumpet" in 2001, when he was only 19 years old.

 11. At the same time The Rev was a part of a side band called "Pinkly Smooth", along with guitarist Synyster Gates, his friend from "Avenged Sevenfold".

 12. The band released one album in 2001 called "Unfortunate Snort".
 Jimmy was also serving as the lead singer and keyboardist of the band.